saifakib/CleanYotv/README.md

 # CleanYotv
-Build a Youtube Clean Website, Where Any user paste a youtube playlist id ans see the whole playlist video from here without any noise for other videos.
+Build a Youtube Clean Website, Where Any user paste a youtube playlist id or link and see the whole playlist video from here without any destruction for other videos.
 Also User can store playlist with favourites.